redshiftzero/redshiftzero.github.io/_posts/2015-01-22-Setting-up-IPython-notebook-on-remote-server.md

     [ProfileCreate] Generating default config file: u'/home/exampleuser/.config/ipython/profile_default/ipython_config.py'
     [ProfileCreate] Generating default config file: u'/home/exampleuser/.config/ipython/profile_default/ipython_notebook_config.py'

-Very important note: You're setting up an application that is going to allow whoever has access to remotely execute arbitary code.
+_Very important note_: You're setting up an application that is going to allow whoever has access to remotely execute arbitary code.
 Be certain that you do the next two steps - setting up a strong password, and enabling SSL/TLS - before you start the server.